julzaza/wildwitchherbs/_posts/2025-11-26-nine-herbs-charm-healing.md

 | Garlic      | Protection, antimicrobial            | Poultices, warding rituals, culinary magic |

 Each herb carries **symbolic, medicinal, and magical significance**, and chanting the charm aloud transforms ordinary herbal preparations into **powerful protective and healing rituals**.

 ---

+## Ritual Preparation of the Nine Herbs

+In traditional practice, the nine sacred herbs were not merely gathered but ritually unified.
+Each plant was crushed together in a mortar, reducing leaf, seed, and root into a single living compound.
+This act symbolized the binding of their individual spirits into one protective force.

+The Old English text in the Lacnunga instructs that the **mixture be combined with apple pulp and ash bark**, substances associated with purification and resilience.
+The mash could then be prepared as a healing salve for wounds, infections, or venom, or steeped into a potent herbal drink for internal protection.

+During the grinding, the practitioner **recited the charm aloud, invoking divine authority—often calling upon Woden** — while rhythmically working the herbs.

+Breath, voice, and motion fused intention into the medicine.
+In this way, remedy and spell became inseparable: plant power awakened through word, ritual action, and sacred preparation.

+---